 At Cal, Barbour oversaw an athletic department which was, overall, relatively successful on the field during her 10 years as AD.

-- In Barbour’s first year, the football team went 10-2 and finished the year ninth in the polls, but towards the end of her tenure, wins were harder to come by.
+- In Barbour’s first year, the football team went 10-2 and finished the year at No. 9 in the polls, but towards the end of her tenure, wins were harder to come by.
 The team finished 3-9 in 2012, and subsequently fired long-time coach Jeff Tedford.
 The 2013 season brought even less success for the Golden Bears, as the team went 1-11 and winless in conference play.
 All in all, the football team was 68-57 (41-47 Pac-10/Pac-12) throughout Barbour’s tenure.
 The horizon might not be promising, either, as Cal’s 2015 recruiting class is No. 70 in the nation.

 - The Golden Bears women’s volleyball team experienced unprecedented success during her term as AD.
 The team made it to the program’s first Final Four in 2007, and again in 2010, but lost to the eventual national champion — Penn State — in both years.